baezortega/mutree/README.md

     muttree -i /path/to/muttree-2.xx/examples/Alignment_H3HASO.fna -g /path/to/muttree-2.xx/examples/GeneTable_H3HASO.txt -o /path/to/out_dir -r "-m GTRGAMMA -p 12345"

 (Because the sequences in this arbitrary example have a high mutation density, there will be more than one nonsynonymous substitution in every gene, and therefore all the nonsynonymous substitutions will appear as recurrent.
-However, it is useful as a model of how muttree's input and output should look like.)
+However, it is useful as a model of how the input and output should look like.)

-__Running `muttree` without any arguments or with the `-h` option will print the usage information__, whereas the `-v` option will print the program version.
+__Running `muttree` without any arguments or with the `-h` option will print the usage information__, and the `-v` option will print the program version only.

 ---